eshantdasBuzzboard/SocialPostModell/readme.md

 - Providing multiple engagement options for different preferences
 - Using only business information provided in source materials
 - Maintaining exact original character count
+- Always adding CTA towards the end of the section (compulsory)

 #### **remove-repetitions**
 Eliminates redundancy while preserving content richness by: